fjfinch/OPSEC/README.md

 * tools

 ### Configs
 A folder containing configuration files for different programs.
 So I don't have to manually set up everything, every time I create a new VM.
+This also includes the Ansible configs to configure the VM.

 ### Notes
 Notes about attacks, tools, topics, etc. Written for me to understand it, not to explain it to others.
 Probably ignored important things, because I either really understand it, still have to write it, or ignored it because I think it is not important :).